kbaesler/Wave/docs/source/faq.rst

 Do I need a license for Wave?
 --------------------------------
-Wave is open-source and doesn't directly require an licenses, however since both ArcFM and ArcGIS are commercial software packages that require licenses.
+Wave is open-source and doesn't directly require any licenses, however since both ArcFM and ArcGIS are commercial software packages that require licenses.
 You will need a license for ArcGIS and/or ArcFM to use Wave.